Tell us a bit about yourself and how you got to be doing what you’re doing?

 Working at Winterwares is like spending a day in a wellness spa surrounded by beautiful friends.

-I am also about to start teaching Winterwares kids pottery classes, I can't wait!
-I love teaching kids, they're so unburdened by expectation, they have such a great time and it's really joyful to see them create with clay.
+I am also about to start teaching Winterwares pottery classes, I can't wait!
+I especially love teaching kids, they're so unburdened by expectation, they have such a great time and it's really joyful to see them create with clay.

 What is a simple pleasure or daily ritual that brings you joy?